Tonya Pennie, Founder and Director

 As a nonprofit consultant, Pennie is a one-person development shop for organizations of all sizes and disciplines.
 She has served as Development Manager for Texas Accountants and Lawyers for the Arts, Grants and Technical Assistance Coordinator for the Cultural Arts Council of Houston/Harris County, and Grant Coordinator for the Bullock Texas State History Museum.
 Since 2000, she has supported Houston International Dance Coalition’s Dance Salad Festival as Company Coordinator, serving as liaison for 100 international, national artists and production crew members.

-Her awards include City of Austin Cultural Arts Division 2016 - 2018 Cultural Heritage Festival Program grants; a 2018 Capacity Building grant to support professional development; and a 2016 Bread for the Journey grant.
-Pennie holds a BA in Telecommunications from Texas Southern University.
+Her awards include City of Austin Cultural Arts Division 2016 - 2019 Cultural Heritage Festival Program grants; a 2018 Capacity Building grant to support professional development; and a 2016 Bread for the Journey grant.
+Pennie holds a BA in Telecommunications from Texas Southern University, and Certification in American Sign Language Studies through Austin Community College’s Interpreter Preparation Program.